Cat. No. / ID: X8010L

 3. Kushner, S.R. et al. (1972) Proc.
 Natl.
 Acad.
 Sci.
 USA, 69, 1366.

 Unit activity was measured using a twofold serial dilution method.

 Dilutions of the enzyme were made in an Exonuclease I storage solution containing glycerol (50%) and added to 50 µL reactions containing a single-stranded tritiated DNA fragment and 67 mM glycine-KOH (pH 9.5), 10mM DTT, 6.7 mM MgCl2.
 Reactions were incubated for 10 minutes at 37°C, placed on ice, and analyzed using a TCA-precipitation method.

 Protein concentration is determined by OD280 absorbance.

 Physical purity is evaluated by SDS-PAGE of concentrated and diluted enzyme solutions followed by silver-stain detection.
-Purity is assessed by comparing the aggregate mass of contaminant bands in the concentrated sample to the mass of the band corresponding to the protein of interest in the diluted sample.
+Purity is assessed by comparing the aggregate mass of contaminant bands in the concentrated sample to the band's mass corresponding to the protein of interest in the diluted sample.

 Double-stranded endonuclease activity is determined in a 50 µL reaction containing 0.5 µg of plasmid DNA and 10 µL of enzyme solution incubated for 4 hours at 37°C.

 E. coli contamination is evaluated using 5 µL replicate samples of enzyme solution that are denatured and screened in a TaqMan qPCR assay for the presence of contaminating E. coli genomic DNA using oligonucleotide primers corresponding to the 16S rRNA locus.

 This product is available for molecular biology applications such as: